oupfiz5/openacs-s6/Readme.md

 ## Database host

-`DB_HOST` set the database host name for the openacs.
+`DB_HOST` set the database hostname for the openacs.
 By default it has name of docker-compose database  service - postgres.

     DB_HOST=foo docker-compose up